 Introduces Dental Hygiene students to the basic technical/clinical skills required of practicing Dental Hygienists including use of basic dental equipment, examination of patients, and procedures within the dental unit.
 Under the direct supervision of an instructor, students integrate hands-on skills with entry-level critical thinking and problem-solving skills.
-The course also reinforces the application of Dental Health Safety skills.
+The course also reinforces the application of Dental Health Safety skills

-Prerequisite(s): 508-101 Dental Health Safety (or taken concurrently) and 508-102 Oral Anatomy, Embry, Histology (or taken concurrently).
+Prerequisite(s): 508-101 Dental Health Safety (or taken concurrently) and 508-102 Oral Anatomy, Embry, Histology (or taken concurrently) and 508-103 Dental Radiography (or taken concurrently).
 Restricted to students admitted to the following program(s): 10-508-1 Dental Hygienist.